frappe/erpnext_com/erpnext_com/www/contribute.md

 		<h4>Spread the Word</h4>
 	</div>
 	<div class="col-md-8">
-		Help us spread the word about how Frappe and ERPNext projects are helping create better software for everyone.
+		Help us spread the word about how Frappé and ERPNext projects are helping create better software for everyone.
 Write / create a small video about your experiences using ERPNext and share it with the community.
 	</div>
 </div>
 <hr>